Great Smoky Mountains Tennessee, USA Travel Guide

 All park visitor centers (Sugarlands, Oconaluftee, Cades Cove) are wheelchair accessible.

-Accessible restrooms and exhibits.
+Accessible restrooms and exhibitions.

 Some paved, flat trails are accessible, like the Gatlinburg Trail and parts of the Sugarlands Valley Nature Trail.